shahdharmil11/FinSight/README.md

 - Deployment happens when there is any merge happening to main branch that would trigger an **Rolling update** event via github actions.
 Github stores the gcp cred key as **Base64** encoded string in Github secrets.

-- We can see the dployments here via this link: https://github.com/aditya-prayaga/FinSight/actions/workflows/Pipeline_build.yaml
+- We can see the deployments here via this link: https://github.com/shahdharmil1/FinSight/actions/workflows/Pipeline_build.yaml

   ![x](./images/Deployment-Summary.png)